- Home to LMIC

 The occupational wage data contained on this website were collected through the Occupational Employment and Wage Statistics (OEWS) survey, conducted by the Labor Market Information Center in cooperation with the U.S. Bureau of Labor Statistics (BLS).

 The OEWS wage survey is based on a three-year data collection cycle; surveys are sent twice a year to capture data for second quarter and fourth quarter reference periods.
 Survey recipients are scientifically selected based on business activity, geographic location and worker levels.
-Over the three-year survey cycle, approximately 6,200 establishments are contacted.
-For the most current reference year (2023), approximately 2,100 surveys were sent to establishments in South Dakota.
-More than 1,700 of the establishments responded, resulting in an 83% response rate.
-Those establishments responding accounted for 87% of the workers in the sample.
-BLS requires a 65% response rate for establishments and 75% for employment.
+Over the three-year survey cycle, more than 6,000 establishments in the state are contacted.
+South Dakota continually meets or exceeds the 75% response rate required by BLS.

 Statistical Definitions